 A stylized schematic depiction of prominent seasonal-mean hydrographic and circulation features of the OSAMP domain and immediate surroundings has been constructed (Figure 105) in order to concisely summarize the main aspects of geographic variations, vertical structure, and the seasonal cycle.
 This section gives a detailed explanation of the schematic, which was prepared based on all aspects of the above analysis including the literature review, observations, and hydrodynamic model output.
-It is important to note that the schematic does not include wind-driven or tidal currents, which are both typically stronger than the seasonal-mean currents that appear in it.
-However, most of the important features of wind-driven and tidal current variations are seen in Figure 80 and Figure 94 respectively; thus a reasonably complete view of the characteristics of OSAMP domain hydrography and circulation can be ascertained using three key graphics (Figures 80, 94, and 105).
+It is important to note that the schematic does not include 1-10 day timescale weather-band currents, nor tidal currents, which are both typically stronger than the seasonal-mean currents presented.
+However, most of the important features of weather-band and tidal current variations are seen in Figure 80 and Figure 94 respectively; thus a reasonably complete view of the characteristics of OSAMP domain hydrography and circulation can be ascertained using three key graphics (Figures 80, 94, and Figure 105).

-The schematic (Figure 105) includes gray bathymetric contours at 10 m intervals (starting from 20 m) and depicts hydrographic properties at five representative sites (BIS, south of Block Island, central RIS, south of RIS, and northeastern RIS) using a set of three colored bars for temperature, salinity, and density anomaly (see legend, upper right frame).
+The schematic (Figure 105) includes gray bathymetric contours at 10 m intervals (starting from 20 m) and depicts hydrographic properties at five representative sites (BIS, south of Block Island, central RIS, south of RIS, and northeastern RIS) using a set of three colored bars for temperature, salinity, and sigma-t (see legend, upper right frame).
 The height of the colored bars represents the water depth at each site.
 Each colored bar includes shallow and deep portions, divided by the pycnocline, which varies in depth from site to site and season to season as shown.
-The scales for temperature, salinity, and density anomaly are presented in the color legends in the lower right frame.
-Density stratification is depicted using the difference $\Delta \sigma_t$ between deep and shallow density anomaly (sigma-t) values, and shown in a bar plot immediately above each set of three color bars; in the bar plot, the left-most and middle bars (white) are $\Delta \sigma_t$ due to temperature and salinity respectively, and the right-most (black) bar is the total $\Delta \sigma_t$.
+The scales for temperature, salinity, and sigma-t are presented in the color legends in the lower right frame.
+Density stratification is depicted using the difference $\Delta \sigma_t$ between deep and shallow sigma-t values, and shown in a bar plot immediately above each set of three color bars; in the bar plot, the left-most and middle bars (white) are $\Delta \sigma_t$ due to temperature and salinity respectively, and the right-most (black) bar is the total $\Delta \sigma_t$.